bmeviauac01/datadriven/docs/en/seminar/mongodb/index.md

 1. List the orders that have a total value of at least 30.000!
 For each order, print the customer name, and list all items of the order (with the product name, amount, and price).

-1. Find the most expensive product!
+1. Find the most expensive product(s)!
+If there are multiple products with the same highest price, list the details of all of them.

 1. List the products that have been ordered at least twice!